VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 In order to learn the probabilities for the markov chains, we first have to get a lot of midi music.
 As I mentioned earlier, we will get this music from midi world and midi archive.
 Midi world has all classical tracks, and midi archive has "modern" tracks that are all over the place, but are not really classical.
 We will get these by [web scraping](https://github.com/VikParuchuri/evolve-music/blob/master/crawler/crawler/spiders/scrape.py).

-We can then read in the tracks after we download them.
-Once we read them in, we will have tracks like this:
+We can then read in the songs after we download them.
+Once we read the songs in, each song will have multiple instrumental tracks that list events like this:

 ```
 midi.ProgramChangeEvent(tick=0, channel=0, data=[0])